 Bullying can begin at a very young age, so you need to be making your toddler aware of what bullying is.
 For a start, you need them to tell you if they are being bullied, and secondly, you do not want them to BE the bully.

-When discussing bullying with your toddler, it is very important for them to be aware of the way it makes people feel, and the consequences of the bully’s actions.
+When discussing bullying with your toddler, they need to know how it makes people feel and the consequences of the bully’s actions.

-If you think your toddler is being bullied then it is also important to speak to the daycare staff so they can keep a close eye to ensure that, if it is happening, it will be stopped.
+If you think your toddler is being bullied, it is also important to speak to the daycare staff to keep a close eye to ensure that, if it is happening, they will stop it.

-Kids know when they are ready to move up to the next step with their learning, but they just do not know how to tell you.
-If your toddler is cranky after daycare it could be because their thirst for knowledge is not being quenched.
+Kids know when they are ready to move up to the next step with their learning, but they do not know how to tell you.
+If your toddler is cranky after daycare, it could be because their thirst for knowledge is not being quenched.

-Speak with the staff at your toddler’s daycare center and ask them to increase the skill level of what they are teaching your toddler.
+Please speak with the staff at your toddler’s daycare center and ask them to increase the skill level of teaching your toddler.
 Keep an eye on mood improvements over the next few weeks.

 You Are Taking Away Their Fun

-For me, daycare is a place that I drop my son off to, and I pick him up from.
+For me, daycare is where I drop my son off at, and I pick him up.
 If I were to spend any more time there, then I would need a dark, padded room to go home to.